How to Crochet a Beautiful Wavy Blanket for Your Home Decor

 If you're looking to add a touch of elegance and charm to your home decor, why not try your hand at crocheting a wavy blanket?
 This beautiful and versatile design will surely catch the eye of anyone who enters the room.
 With its gentle waves and intricate stitches, this crochet project is perfect for both beginners and experienced crafters alike.
-This project is not only a joy to create but also a wonderful way to showcase your creativity and talent.
-With its undulating waves and intricate stitch work, this crochet masterpiece will become the centerpiece of any room.

-• a crochet hook that you like - I used my J hook for looser stitches
+- A crochet hook that you like (I used my J hook for looser stitches)

-Abbreviations (+ Stitches You Need To Know)
+Abbreviations and Stitches You Need to Know

 - ch: chain